Subscribe To This Site

 If you like the idea of rumtopf and have plenty of fruit, you can experiment with making rumtopf in different ways.

-Try making rumtopf with just one fruit, or with two fruits carefully alternated.
-This way you can get some interesting colours and contrasts.
 You need to be careful to make sure the sugar in your rumtopf is well dissolved so that you don't need to stir.
 One way to do this is to make two separate batches of your rumtopf recipe from different fruits and then layer them when they are ready to use.
 Put them carefully into the rumpot, avoiding breakage and undue mixing of the fruit.

 Really any way you like!
 This rumtopf recipe results in a versatile dessert which can be used to complement many other dessert ingredients.

 It makes a great dish for Christmas and the New Year, served with ice cream or with steamed pudding.
-Once all the fruit has gone you can use the rum as a liqueur.
-Sieve out any stray pips first.
+It's also great served with sponge cake.

 Rumtopf makes a great gift.
 Put it into a fancy jar with a secure lid, add a pretty ribbon and a tag and you are done.